JJohnson606/CareClan/README.md

 # Code Review

 ## Documentation
 - Setup and installation section is not clearly labeled.
 The setup section should be clearly identified so that outside developer can easily onbard onto your project.
 - No contribution guidelines
 - We encourage you to review the rubric for the Documentation section!
 The rubric lists out the information that should be included on a basic readme file

 ## Code Hygiene
+- Good indentation overall.
+- Remove unused/blank files

+## Frontend
+- Responsive site
+- All images are not loading in production; fix your images
+- Production styling has room for improvement
+- Broken toggler

+## Backend
+- We do not have your development key, so we were unable to onbaord/launch app in development
+- We could not run your application in development.
+The readme setup instructions were incomplete/missing steps
+- Consider adding an authorization framework like Pundit

+## Other Feedback
+- Debug your pagination.
+It is not displaying in production
+- I created a new user account.
+However, I was able to see all of Gary's medical records.